rancher/rancher-docs/docs/reference-guides/best-practices/rancher-managed-clusters/monitoring-best-practices.md

 ### ServiceMonitors and PodMonitors

 Once all your workloads expose metrics in a Prometheus format, you have to configure Prometheus to scrape it.
 Under the hood Rancher is using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator).
 This makes it easy to add additional scraping targets with ServiceMonitors and PodMonitors.
-A lot of helm charts already include an option to create these monitors directly.
+Many Helm charts let you to create these monitors directly.
 You can also find more information in the Rancher documentation.

 ### Prometheus Push Gateway